I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kesetevent.md

 <p>If the previous state of the event object was signaled, a nonzero value is returned.</p>

 ## -remarks
 <p>Calling <b>KeSetEvent</b> causes the event to attain a signaled state.
 If the event is a notification event, the system attempts to satisfy as many waits as possible on the event object.
-The event remains signaled until a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551980">KeClearEvent</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff553176">KeResetEvent</a> clears it.
-If the event is a synchronization event, one wait is satisfied before the system automatically clears the event.</p>

-<p>The <b>KeSetEvent</b> routine might temporarily raise the IRQL.
-If the <i>Wait</i> parameter is <b>FALSE</b>, the routine, before it returns, restores the IRQL to the original value that it had at the start of the call.</p>

-<p>If <i>Wait</i> = <b>TRUE</b>, the routine returns without lowering the IRQL.
-In this case, the <b>KeSetEvent</b> call must be immediately followed by a <b>KeWait<i>Xxx</i></b> call.
-By setting <i>Wait</i> = <b>TRUE</b>, the caller can prevent an unnecessary context switch from occurring between the <b>KeSetEvent</b> call and the <b>KeWait<i>Xxx</i></b> call.
-The <b>KeWait<i>Xxx</i></b> routine, before it returns, restores the IRQL to its original value at the start of the <b>KeSetEvent</b> call.
-Although the IRQL disables context switches between the two calls, these calls cannot reliably be used as the start and end of an atomic operation.
-For example, between these two calls, a thread that is running at the same time on another processor might change the state of the event object or of the target of the wait.</p>

-<p>A pageable thread or pageable driver routine that runs at IRQL = PASSIVE_LEVEL should never call <b>KeSetEvent</b> with the <i>Wait</i> parameter set to TRUE.
-Such a call causes a fatal page fault if the caller happens to be paged out between the calls to <b>KeSetEvent</b> and <b>KeWait<i>Xxx</i></b>.</p>

-<p>For more information about event objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544323">Event Objects</a>.</p>

-<p>If <i>Wait</i> is set to <b>FALSE</b>, the caller can be running at IRQL &lt;= DISPATCH_LEVEL.
-Otherwise, callers of <b>KeSetEvent</b> must be running at IRQL &lt;= APC_LEVEL and in a nonarbitrary thread context.</p>

-<p>Calling <b>KeSetEvent</b> causes the event to attain a signaled state.
-If the event is a notification event, the system attempts to satisfy as many waits as possible on the event object.
-The event remains signaled until a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551980">KeClearEvent</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff553176">KeResetEvent</a> clears it.
+The event remains signaled until a call to <a href="..\wdm\nf-wdm-keclearevent.md">KeClearEvent</a> or <a href="..\wdm\nf-wdm-keresetevent.md">KeResetEvent</a> clears it.
 If the event is a synchronization event, one wait is satisfied before the system automatically clears the event.</p>

 <p>The <b>KeSetEvent</b> routine might temporarily raise the IRQL.
 If the <i>Wait</i> parameter is <b>FALSE</b>, the routine, before it returns, restores the IRQL to the original value that it had at the start of the call.</p>